No second law of entanglement manipulation after all: Further considerations

 Also, the phenomenon of catalysis~\cite{Plenio-catalysis} is a remarkable feature that can significantly enhance feasible entanglement transformations: the fact that a transformation $\rho \to \omega$ is impossible does not necessarily mean that $\rho \otimes \tau \to \omega \otimes \tau$ cannot be accomplished with the same set of allowed processes.
 One could then ask about transformation rates where, instead of requiring that $\Lambda(\rho^{\otimes n}) \to \omega^{\otimes m}$, one asks that $\Lambda(\rho^{\otimes n} \otimes \tau) \to \omega^{\otimes m} \otimes \tau$ for some state $\tau$, and define the distillable entanglement $E_d$ and entanglement cost $E_c$ correspondingly.
 Additionally, the operations $\sepp$ and $\pptp$ are rather curious in that they are not closed under tensor product, in the sense that $\Lambda, \Lambda' \in \sepp$ does not mean that $\Lambda \otimes \Lambda' \in \sepp$ when acting on a larger system.
-Such properties leave open the possibility of significantly different behaviour when catalysis is employed, something that was already remarked in~\cite{BrandaoPlenio1,BrandaoPlenio2}.
+Such properties leave open the possibility of significantly different behaviour when catalysis is employed, something that was already remarked in~\cite{BrandaoPlenio1, BrandaoPlenio2}.

 Finally, a fundamentally important question is: what is it about entanglement that makes it irreversible?
-As discussed in the main text, several examples of quantum resource theories have been shown to be reversible when all resource non-generating operations (counterparts to non-entangling or PPT-preserving maps) are allowed~\cite{RT-review}.
-Although there is no a priori reason to expect reversibility to be a generic property of quantum resources, one can note that the results of Brand\~{a}o and Plenio have been adapted to more general convex resource theories~\cite{Brandao-Gour}, showing that reversibility can always be guaranteed when \emph{asymptotically} resource non-generating transformations are allowed and the generated resource is quantified with a generalized robustness--type measure.
+As discussed in the main text, several examples of quantum resource theories have been shown to be reversible when all resource--non-generating operations (counterparts to non-entangling or PPT-preserving maps) are allowed~\cite{RT-review}.
+Although there is no \emph{a priori} reason to expect reversibility to be a generic property of quantum resources, one can note that the framework and main results of Brand\~{a}o and Plenio may be adapted to more general convex resource theories~\cite{Brandao-Gour}, suggesting~\cite{berta_gap} that reversibility can be guaranteed when \emph{asymptotically} resource--non-generating transformations are allowed and the generated resource is quantified with a generalised robustness--type measure $R^g_\K$.
 Our question then reduces to: in what types of resources can we enforce strict resource non-generation and still maintain reversibility?
 Is entanglement truly unique in its general irreversibility?